galElmalah/scaffolder/README.md

     },
     parameterTwo: {
       question: "Enter a name for your react component:",
+      choices: {
-      options: ["These", "values", "will", "be", "shown", "to the user to choose from" ] }
+        values:["These", "values", "will", "be", "shown", "to the user to choose from" ] }
+    }
   }
 }